coldnew/link-open/README.md

-# qropen
+# link-open

-A Clojure library designed to ... well, that part is up to you.
+Open link or file directly.
+If link is weblink open it on built-in browser.

+This is a simple Clojure/Clojurescript application with javafx browser as UI.

 ## Usage

-FIXME
+	lein deps
+	lein run

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 coldnew

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.